CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## Number of Fisher Scoring iterations: 5

 Unsurprisingly, the estimate is again significant and negative.
-Contrary to the previous estimate that refected a change in the $log-odds$, the current estimate reflects the change in the $log-risk$ per one-unit change.
-In the context of our exemple, it means that a shift from no prior infection to prior infection results in a change in the log-risk of -0.37762, then, it highlights that having no episode of chickenpox results in an increased risk to develop a glioma.
+Contrary to the previous estimate that refected a change in the $log-odds$ of the outcome for one-unit difference in the predictor variable, the current estimate reflects the change in the $log-risk$ per one-unit change.
+In the context of our exemple, it means that a shift from no prior infection to a prior infection results in a difference in the $log-risk$ of the outcome of -0.37762, then, it highlights that having no episode of chickenpox results in an increased risk to develop a glioma.
 Exponentiate this estimate returns thus the Relative risk ratio.